What is a Commercial Invoice document?

-When shippers send products overseas they will have to provide buyers with a Commercial Invoice document to clear through customs in the country of import.
-The commercial invoice provides all important information and instructions for your buyer, freight forwarder, Customs, agents and your bank (if required).
-It does not show tax as International transactions for export are not subject to local taxes.
-The Exporter must ensure that all information is clearly stated in a correctly formatted Commercial Invoice to avoid the importer having issues clearing the goods through customs.
+The International Commercial Invoice does not show tax as International transactions for export may not subject to local taxes.
+Therefore, the exporter must ensure that all information is clearly stated in a correctly formatted document to avoid the importer having any issues or delays clearing the goods through customs.

-Some Exporters create Commercial Invoice documents in broken MS Word or Excel templates which can be missing vital information.
-If the commercial invoice does not contain all relevant information if can cause delays to your shipment and confusion to your buyer and freight forwarder, resulting in fines, delays and demurrage charges.
+Some Exporters create shipping documents in broken Microsoft Word templates or Excel templates.
+If these templates are missing vital information it can cause confusion to buyers and freight forwarders, or can result in costly shipping delays, fines and demurrage charges.

-Watch this video to learn how shippers create Commercial Invoice documents for export shipments.
+How shippers create Commercial Invoice documents for seafreight and airfreight shipments.

 What information is included on a Commercial Invoice document?